Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

 In the **views** folder, you store all the template files required for your application.
 To add templates into the **views** directory:

 1. In the **Designer** page and click **Custom**.
 1. Locate the **views** directory and create a new directory with the same name as your Module name, but in *small case* (in this example, it is `blogpost`).
-Within the **blogpost** directory, you can add all your application template files.
+Within the **blog post** directory, you can add all your application template files.

     <img src="../images/demo_application_images/views.png" />

-1. In this example, lets create a file name `template.blade.php` or any file name that is suitable.
+1. In this example, let's create a file name `template.blade.php` or any suitable file name.
 Add the below content and save the file.

     **Template file:** `/custom/ext/views/blogpost/template.blade.php`